Emergence of low-energy spin waves in superconducting electron-doped cuprates: Results

+The onset of the spin pseudogap was determined by fitting $\chi''(\omega)$ with an error function, and defining the onset energy as the $E_{gap}$ parameter further described in the Supplemental Material section II.E.
+The associated uncertainty was obtained from the fitted parameters.
+This procedure was applied where the data exhibited a well-defined saturation of magnetic response.
+For the 2 K as-grown sample, no clear saturation of the signal is observed.
+We therefore estimate the spin pseudogap as the first data point where the errorbars between 2~K and 27~K overlap.
+The associated uncertainty is taken as the distance to the nearest adjacent data point.

-Fig.~\ref{fig:E_IN20} shows $S(\omega)$ as a function of energy transfer for the as-grown sample on Fig.~\ref{fig:E_IN20}(a) and the annealed sample on Fig.~\ref{fig:E_IN20}(b), extracted from all $q$-scans, as exemplified in Fig.~\ref{fig:raw_scans}.
-The integrated intensity is displayed as a function of energy transfer ($\hbar\omega$) at temperatures of 2 K and 27 K. In agreement with Zhao \textit{et al},\cite{zhao_neutron-spin_2007} the annealed, superconducting sample on Fig.~\ref{fig:E_IN20}(b) has no spin gap above $T_c$, and only a small gap of approximately 5 meV in the superconducting phase.
-The gap value is ascertained from the response seen in the temperature comparison in Fig.~\ref{fig:T_difference}.
+Fig.~\ref{fig:E_IN20} shows $\chi''(\omega)$ as a function of energy transfer ($\hbar\omega$) for the as-grown sample and the annealed sample, at 2 K and 27 K, extracted from all $q$-scans.
+In our experiment, we were unable to measure the inelastic signal at energies beyond 14 meV because of interference from a strong signal from the crystal electric field level of Nd at $\sim$ 15 meV.
+In agreement with Zhao \textit{et al},\cite{zhao_neutron-spin_2007} the annealed, superconducting sample in Fig.~\ref{fig:E_IN20}(b) has no spin pseudogap above $T_c$, and only a small spin pseudogap of $2 \pm0.6$~meV in the superconducting phase at 2~K. This is consistent with data by Motoyama \textit{et al},\cite{motoyama_magnetic_2006} which were acquired using a similar experimental procedure.

-The as-grown sample on Fig. 3(a), shows completely different behavior.
-First, we note the shape of the gap at 2 K, here the spin gap displays a gradual closing from 5 to 10 meV compared to the more rapid closing from 2 to 4 meV of the 27 K data.
-Furthermore, in contrast to the annealed sample, the as-grown sample exhibits a pronounced spin pseudogap, that increases from approximately 4 meV (onset) at 27 K to 10 meV (onset) at 2 K. This immediately indicates that the statement that superconductivity opens a spin gap,\cite{zhao_neutron-spin_2007} is contradicted by the presence of a larger spin gap in the as-grown, non-superconducting sample.
-In fact, reductive annealing seems to reduce the spin pseudogap.
+The as-grown sample in Fig.~3(a) shows completely different behavior.
+First, we note the shape of the spin pseudogap at 2 K. Here the spin pseudogap displays a gradual emergence from $\sim$10 meV to 4 meV compared to the more rapid emergence from $\sim$4 meV to 2 meV of the 27 K data.
+Furthermore, in contrast to the annealed sample, the as-grown sample exhibits a pronounced spin pseudogap that increases from $2.8 \pm 0.1$~meV (onset) at 27 K to $10\pm0.5$ meV (onset) at 2 K. This immediately indicates that the common understanding that superconductivity opens a spin pseudogap,\cite{zhao_neutron-spin_2007} is challenged by the presence of an even larger spin pseudogap in the as-grown, non-superconducting sample.
+Thus, reductive annealing seems to reduce the spin pseudogap.